Trey Mancini Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.7 K/9, which ranks 16th in MLB.
+- The Mariners pitching staff is 19th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mariners have a 3.29 team ERA that ranks sixth across all MLB pitching staffs.
+- The Mariners' 3.17 team ERA ranks fifth among all league pitching staffs.

-- Mariners pitchers combine to give up the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Mariners allow the third-fewest home runs in baseball (six total, 0.5 per game).

-- The Mariners are sending Castillo (1-0) to the mound to make his third start of the season.
+- The Mariners will look to Flexen (0-1) in his second start this season.

-- His most recent time out came on Wednesday against the Los Angeles Angels, when the right-hander threw 5 2/3 scoreless innings while allowing two hits.
+- In his last time out on Wednesday, the righty tossed five innings against the Los Angeles Angels, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.